molo17inc/gluesync-bootstrapper/README.md

 - **Column IDs**: Target-only columns receive sequential IDs following the mapped source columns
 - **Column Mapping**: In `columnsMappingMatrix`, target-only columns have `sourceColumnId: 0` indicating no source mapping
+- **Discovery Priority**: If a target-only column exists in the target table, discovered properties are used over user-defined ones
 - **Required Fields**: When using object format, you must specify: `name`, `type`, `dataLength`, `numericPrecision`, `numericScale`, `isNullable`
 - **Default Values**: When using simple string format, defaults are: `varchar` type, `dataLength: 1024`, `numericPrecision: 0`, `numericScale: 0`, `isNullable: false`
 - **UDF Integration**: UDFs can populate these columns with calculated values or metadata